BIATeam/BIADocs/docs/40-DeveloperGuide/40-BackHelpers/90-LogHelper.md

 ---

 # Log Helper
-This document explains how to use the log helper to log the execution time of functions or intructions
+This document explains how to use the log helper to log the execution time of functions or instructions

 ## Usage
 A log utility class LogHelper is available in the framework in BIA.Net.Core.Common.Helpers to help log execution times of functions.